Over the past 7 years, I've delivered hundreds of talks across the world at corporations, conferences, trade shows and universities.

 5. Don't memorize your speech.

 Many speakers attempt to memorize their talk in advance.
-Memorization is for actors, not for speakers (unless maybe you're delivering a TED talk).
+Memorization is for actors, not for speakers (unless maybe you're delivering a TEDx talk).
 The problem with memorizing is that you're stuck to a script and you miss something in the script, it can throw everything else off.
 Instead of memorizing your talk, I recommend having key themes, "bullet points," or points you want to make in your talk.
 This doesn't mean that you shouldn't rehearse for your talk and prepare in advance.
 What this allows for you is flexibility instead of rigidity.

 We just sent you an email.
 Please click the link in the email to confirm your subscription!